Prajakta200428/Attendance-Management-System-using-Face-Recognition/README.md

 - `time`: Time-related functions

-##File Structure
 Attendance-Management-System/
 │
 ├── Attendance/                 # Directory to store attendance CSVs ├── StudentDetails/             # Directory to store student details CSV ├── TrainingImage/              # Directory to save captured training images ├── TrainingImageLabel/         # Directory to save trained model and password file ├── haarcascade_frontalface_default.xml  # Haarcascade file for face detection └── main.py                     # Main script file

+## File Structure
-#Usage Instructions
+Usage Instructions

-1. Prerequisites
+Prerequisites
 Ensure Python 3.x is installed on your system.
-Install the required libraries mentioned above.
+Install the required libraries mentioned below.

-2. Password Management
+Password Management
 The system prompts for a password when accessing sensitive functionalities.
 The password can be changed via the "Change Password" menu option.

-3. Attendance Reports
+Attendance Reports
 Attendance records are saved as CSV files in the Attendance/ directory.
-Each record includes the student ID, name, date, time, and subject.

-#Dependencies
+Each record includes:

+Student ID
+Name
+Date
+Time
+Subject
+Dependencies
 Ensure the following dependencies are installed:

 Python 3.x
 OpenCV
 PIL (Pillow)
 Pandas

-#Acknowledgments
+Acknowledgments
 The facial recognition functionality is powered by OpenCV.
-Haarcascade classifiers for face detection.
+Haarcascade classifiers are used for face detection.

-#Future Improvements
+Future Improvements
 Enhance the UI for better user experience.
 Add support for multiple camera inputs.
 Implement notifications or reminders for attendance.
-Integrate with databases for better scalability. vbnet
+Integrate with databases for better scalability. css
 Copy code

+This format is markdown-compatible and includes clear headings, bullet points, and code sections to enhance readability.